Brazilian Butt Lift Guide: Frequently Asked Questions

 How Much Fat Is Needed for a Brazilian Butt Lift?

-The amount of fat harvested and injected into the buttocks is measured in cubic centimeters (ccs).
-“The exact amount of ccs needed depends on you,” explains Dr. Mendieta.
-“The BBL is a very personal and beautiful augmentation when it is performed specifically to your dimensions.”
+The amount of fat harvested and injected into the buttocks is measured in cubic centimeters, or cc.
+“The exact amount of CCs needed depends on you,” said Dr. Mendieta in a RealSelf Doctor Q&A. “The BBL is a very personal and beautiful augmentation when it is performed specifically to your dimensions.”

 If a patient does not have enough fat to get the results they want, they may need to gain 10 to 20 pounds prior to surgery.
 Back to top